 Right now there are about thirty articles on this blog.
 The first three articles which I posted are a serious look at GILSC (“Howdy Doody Charleston Post and Courier,: “Did Goodwill CEO Lie to the Charleston Post and Courier?”, and “Uncle Bob’s Cabin”).
 Subsequent articles are, for the most part, a satirical look at this phony baloney “charity”.
 If you wish to understand why I am pursuing our local Goodwill you need to read the postscript from the article titled “Did Goodwill CEO Lie to the Charleston Post and Courier.”

 *If you wish to view a prime example of this out-of-control behavior, visit the Goodwill “Pound Store” on Rivers Avenue in North Charleston.
 Stick around for the shoe fights.
-Employees roll out large containers of used shoes covered by large sheets.
-If they didn’t put the sheets over the shoes customers would run along side the moving cart, grabbing and shoving for first dibs.
+Employees roll out large containers of used shoes covered with large sheets.
+If they didn’t put the sheets over the shoes customers would run alongside the moving cart, grabbing and shoving for first dibs.
 Once the cart is in place and the sheet is removed what transpires resembles piranhas going after a hapless calf.

 North Charleston police have been called to respond to altercations at the Pound Store on several occasions.
 One of these days a really serious incident is going to occur there.
 Goodwill officials, despite being long aware of the potential for violence at this location, will, of course, deny all responsibility and seek to foist blame on the victims and/or perpetrators.
 This store produces way too much income to consider closing it down.
 Follow the money…